 “My tweets from a number of years ago show a great deal of self-loathing, a complete unawareness of the world around me and a disregard for others that I find deeply upsetting.
 To every single person these tweets will offend and disappoint: I am sorry.
 My role as editor of Gay Times today is to squash prejudice and represent our community in all its glorious and varied diversity.
 It is through my own development and desire to be a force for good in the world that I can apply my own learnings to help create a space for all of us to thrive within.”

-Hours after BuzzFeed News published its story on Rivers' tweets, Gay Times said he had been suspended pending an investigation.
+Hours after BuzzFeed News published this story on Rivers' tweets, Gay Times said he had been suspended pending an investigation.

 "Josh Rivers' past tweets do not align with the values of Gay Times, or any of our employees, in any capacity," a statement posted on Twitter said.